kendricktan/uni_meals_r/READ_ME.md

 To fix:

 To do:
-	Custom user model
+	Signing up if username/email clashes
+	Error labels when signing up
+	Sign up success alert
 	Design Admin Page

 Done:
+	Custom user model
+	Error labels when logging in
+	Username doesn't log in when entered email